-Unless language in the lease indicates otherwise, a Minnesota landlord may not increase rent during the course of a lease.
-A landlord may increase rent at any time when there is no lease, so long as the appropriate amount of notice is provided (Minnesota Requirements to Increase Rent).
+Unless language in the lease indicates otherwise, a Minnesota landlord may not increase the rent during a lease.
+A landlord may increase rent at any time when there is no lease, if the appropriate amount of notice is given.
+(Minn.
+Stat.
+504B.147)

-It is also illegal for a Minnesota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to Federal Fair Housing Act, is also illegal for a Minnesota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Minnesota does not legislate rent increases.

-A landlord must provide a 30-Day Notice before he/she may expect increased rent from an “at-will” tenant (Minnesota Requirements to Increase Rent).
+A landlord must provide a one-month’s notice before he/she may expect increased rent from an “at-will” tenant (Minnesota Requirements to Increase Rent).